ungoogled-software/ungoogled-chromium-binaries/README.md

     * If this has been done before, pull in new changes from this one if necessary.
 2. Create a new Release (i.e. using GitHub's Release feature) in the fork and upload binaries to it.
 The tag name used must be unique for each Release; it normally matches the ungoogled-chromium version.
 3. Upload binaries to the new Release
-4. Use `utilities/platform_ini_generator.py` to generate an INI file with the correct URLs to binaries.
+4. Use `utilities/submit_github_binary.py` to generate an INI file with the correct URLs to the GitHub Release.
 It requires paths to a locally stored copy of the binaries for computing hashes.
 Use the `-h` or `--help` argument for more details.
     * If a directory structure in `config/platforms` doesn't exist for the binary's target platform and version, create the necessary directories with the associated `display_name` files in the same manner as existing platforms.
 5. Push your changes in the repository; these changes should only be of files in `config/`.
 Make a pull request against the main repository.
     * This can be bypassed if one is part of the [Binaries Team](//github.com/orgs/ungoogled-software/teams/binaries-team).

 Notes:

-* `platform_ini_generator.py` is currently restricted to generating INI files with URLs to binaries in GitHub releases.
+* `submit_github_binary.py` is currently restricted to generating INI files with URLs to binaries in GitHub releases.
 If binaries are uploaded elsewhere, then the INI must be created by other means.
 * Additional changes can be made to the website configuration before step 5 as necessary.

 #### Example